 What is hyperdontia?

 Hyperdontia, or supernumerary teeth, simply means having more teeth than normal.
-These teeth can appear anywhere in the mouth, but around 98% of the time hyperdontia patients have extra teeth growing in the upper jaw.
+These teeth can appear anywhere in the mouth, but 98% of cases involve extra teeth growing in the upper jaw.

 Most people have just one or two extra teeth; multiple hyperdontia including an extra row of teeth is quite rare.